 Blue Barracudas: 37-39 (.487)

 Whoa!
-There does not seem to be any correlation between the success of the first round at The Moat, primarily a physical challenge, with the Steps of Knowledge, which required a skill set of “listening and repeating those things back two minutes later”/intelligence.
+There does not seem to be any correlation between the success at The Moat, primarily a physical challenge, with the Steps of Knowledge, which required the impressive skill set of “listening and repeating those things back two minutes later.”

 We would expect every single team to have a 500 record, but only the Blue Barracudas are at that number.
-Two of the most successful teams from the first round are barely outside of one standard deviation below the mean: the most successful Moat team, the Red Jaguars, and also the Silver Snakes.
+Two of the most successful teams from the first round, the Red Jaguars and Silver Snakes, are barely outside of one standard deviation below the mean.

-The Green Monkeys continued their success from round 1 with the most overall wins and the best winning percentage on the Steps, with the Orange Iguanas and the Purple Parrots, the two teams with the most losses in Round 1, making the most of their opportunities here.
+The Green Monkeys continued their success from round one with the most overall wins and the best winning percentage on the Steps, with the Orange Iguanas and the Purple Parrots, the two teams with the most losses in The Moat, making the most of their opportunities here.

 As for the Blue Barracudas, they were definitely a part of the show.